Chihuahua breed guide

 One of the smallest existing dog breeds, the Chihuahua comes in two varieties: smooth coat (short-haired) and long coat.
 They come in a range of colours including wheat-coloured, cream, red, brown and white.

-Generally, these versatile dogs have short bodies, weighing up to 6lb and ranging between 6 and 8.97lb in height.
+Generally, these versatile dogs have short bodies, weighing up to 6lb and ranging between 6 and 8.97 inches in height.

 Chihuahuas have big ears which are often erect and set apart.
 They have large apple-shaped heads, a short muzzle and a slightly pointed nose.